gunashekarr/Selenium/README.md

 # Selenium
-This repo consists of selenium methods implementation
+This repo consists of selenium methods implementation.